Mor-gan/InsectandClimatechange/README.md

 - The 'flat' display shows inserts as deletions on the query.

 **3 = Flat query-anchored showing identities,**
-- Identities are shown as single letter nucleotide abbreviations.
+- The 'flat' display shows inserts as deletions on the query.
+Identities are displayed as dashes, with mismatches displayed as single letter nucleotide abbreviations.

 **4 = Flat query-anchored no identities,**
 - The 'flat' display shows inserts as deletions on the query.
-Identities are displayed as dashes, with mismatches displayed as single letter nucleotide abbreviations.
+Identities are shown as single letter nucleotide abbreviations.

 **5 = BLAST XML,**